 My preschooler and I had so much fun creating our gingerbread garland pictured above.
 Get the template for it and many other Christmas-y STEAM projects in the STEAM Kids Christmas Coloring Book.
 It's actually more of an activity book, as it has 3D art, coloring pages, counting by number, color-by-number, and much more!

-The coloring book is free until November 21 when you purchase STEAM Kids Christmas!
-STEAM Kids Christmas is as beautiful as it’s parent book, STEAM Kids, is.
-I love the amazing amount of activities in here.
-I’m definitely giving my STEM Challenge class the challenge cards to take home during our upcoming holiday break.
+The coloring book is a great combination with STEAM Kids Christmas!
+STEAM Kids Christmas is as beautiful as its parent book, STEAM Kids.
+I love the amazing number of activities in here.
+I'm definitely giving my STEM Challenge class the challenge cards to take home during our upcoming holiday break.